 Centre for Media and Public Affairs has been publishing regularly an Information Bulletin to disseminate information about the activities of CMPA and to interpret the ideals for which the CMPA stands for.

-CMPA firmly believes that self-regulation is the best option to check the violation of media ethics and democratic norms.
+CMPA firmly believes that they need Tramadol Germany self-regulation to stop pain medicine is the best option to check the violation of media ethics and democratic norms.
 At the same time, CMPA will react properly when a newspaper or channel or journalist is aggrieved by any action of any authority that may impinge on the freedom of the press.
 CMPA seeks to develop relationships with various campaigns and initiatives to provide impartial information to the Media organizations.
 Reports published by CMPA help the media persons in understanding latest political, corporate and social issues.
 CMPA researches and creates resources to inspire critical reflection on the social, political and cultural impact of Indian mass media.
 CMPA strives to increase the effectiveness of exchange of information among the media people.
 Scholastic breadth and agility are the tools needed to succeed in the media and communication industry in India.
 CMPA encourages the print & visual media people to become familiar with all of the tools for information-gathering and communication that modern technology provides.
 CMPA serves as a road map for a tremendous range of career opportunities in media and public relations.

 - EMPOWERMENT In a country like India, gender-based violence not only violates human rights, but also hampers productivity, reduces human capital and undermines economic growth.
 Domestic violence is the fundamental violation of women’s rights that remains widespread across various states.
-The most prevailing forms of domestic violence is from men that buy levitra Europe and use this to solve their erectile dysfunction, then this can led to sexual abuse, harmful traditions, abuse during pregnancy, honor killings and dowry harassment.
+The most prevailing forms of domestic violence is from men that Cialis Europe and use this to solve their erectile dysfunction, then this can led to sexual abuse, harmful traditions, abuse during pregnancy, honor killings and dowry harassment.
 Joining hands with like-minded organizations, the Centre for Media & Public Affairs (CMPA) organizes awareness campaigns to prevent violence against women.
 According to CMPA, India cannot progress successfully without improving the resources for women so that they have equal power to shape their own lives and contribute to their communities.

 James Augustus Hicky